mchenliu/Tableau_Project_Spotify_Data_Analysis/README.md

   - *Music_Streaming_Hisotry* and *Podcast_Streaming_History*: Standardized column structures and unioned the files in Tableau for seamless integration.
   - *Cleaned_Artist_Genre*:
     - Split genres by commas and utilized **Power Query** to unpivot them, ensuring each row represents a single genre per artist.
+    - Trimmed whitespace.
-    - Trimmed whitespace and standardized genre names, consolidating 'zhongguo feng',' taiwan pop' and 'mainland china pop' under 'mandopop'.
+    - Standardized genre names, consolidating 'malaysian mandopop', 'singaporean mandopop', 'zhongguo feng',' taiwan pop' and 'mainland china pop' under 'mandopop'.
     - Removed duplicate combinations of artists and genres to maintain data integrity.
 - **Load:** Explored the data using Tableau worksheets to understand relationships and potential insights.